Stage 5 reading - Analysing characters

-Students will learn to identify how a character is portrayed in a narrative and infer reasons for actions and behaviours.
+Students will learn to identify how a character is portrayed in a narrative.
+Students will learn to infer reasons for actions and behaviours of characters.

 - EN5-2A: effectively uses and critically assesses a wide range of processes, skills, strategies and knowledge for responding to and composing a wide range of texts in different media and technologies

 - EN5-7D: understands and evaluates the diverse ways texts can represent personal and public worlds.

 - EN5-8D: questions, challenges and evaluates cultural assumptions in texts and their effects on meaning

 National Literacy Learning Progression

 nT9: draws inferences, synthesising clues and evidence across a text (comprehension); distils information from a number of texts according to task and purpose (e.g. uses graphic organisers) (comprehension); uses processes such as predicting, confirming predictions, monitoring, and connecting relevant elements of the text to build or repair meaning (process); selects reading/viewing strategies appropriate to reading purpose (e.g. scans text for evidence) (process)

 - UnT10: reads and views complex or some highly complex texts (see Text complexity) (comprehension); draws inferences using evidence from the text and discounting possible inferences that are not supported by the text (comprehension); analyses the techniques authors use to position readers (comprehension); integrates automatically a range of processes such as predicting, confirming predictions, monitoring and connecting relevant elements of the text to build meaning (process); identifies language used to create tone or atmosphere (vocabulary)

 - UnT11: interprets symbolism in text, providing evidence to justify interpretation (comprehension); analyses the cumulative impact of use of language features and vocabulary across texts (comprehension)